 For this reason, healthcare providers are placing a sharp focus on data scientists and investing in this highly requested function so that they may gather actionable insights for all of their unstructured data.

-Data scientists use their knowledge and skills to analyze and extract actions out of data sets.
+Data scientists use their knowledge and skills to analyze and extract actions from data sets.
 These can be used for building automated systems or predicting future outcomes.
-Other capabilities include improved drug testing as well as better health monitoring, response for those with critical illnesses and reduced diagnostic errors.
+Other capabilities include improved drug testing as well as better health monitoring, response for those with critical illnesses, and reduced diagnostic errors.
 In addition to understanding data and being able to extract and translate it, data scientists are proficient in programming languages such as Python, SQL, and other tools like machine learning including Apache Hadoop.

 VLink’s available pool of talented Data Scientists has helped healthcare organizations to gain actionable insights from their data.